i7solar/i7solar/README.md

-### Hey, my name is Jordan or I go by the alias Solar.👋
+### 👋 Hey, my name is Jordan or I go by the alias Solar.

-Age - 21
+🎓 School - University of Central Florida
-School - University of Central Florida 🎓
+### Age - 21

 ### 🔭 I’m currently working on:
     - COVID 19 Tracker (C#)